musicalculinarists/beautiful-jekyll/_posts/2019-09-08-norman-fucking-rockwell.md

 **But, plot twist… is the convergence failing?**
 I (Sarah) don’t really vibe with that song so much.
 It’s like, alright.
 I’m not sold on the strumming and individual guitar note plucks and the overall melody of the entire song.
 I think the one moment that’s super nice is around 1:48-2:00 and 3:10-3:17, where her voice echoes and goes: “I’m your man!”
 But like 12 + 7 = 19 seconds of good vibes in the midst of 4:07 seconds of okay-ness just doesn’t cut it.

+{: .box-warning}
+We stand divided—go decide for yourself!

 ### Venice Bitch
 It’s long and not really worth the time.
 We may have said this before but any song longer than four minutes should have to *work* for the extra time — spice things up with some really fucking good lyrics, or a beat drop, or pull a Kanye West and just slap 5 minutes of some massive fucking distortion on it, or do a Frank and just straight up splice up a couple of interviews.
 The instrumental and her brief singing in the last 4 minutes of the song are like…fine, but not interesting enough to warrant its appendage to the end of the song.
 Also hot take: the melody of the post-chorus (“You’re in the yard, I light the fire…”) is good but the melody of the verse and the chorus itself just isn’t vibes.
 Like the whole two-note situation just doesn’t gel, yeah?

+{: .box-error}
 Skip ):

 ### Fuck it I love you